atrsoftgmbh/atrshmlog/doc/frontpage.markdown

 - the internal details include atrshmlog_internal.h
 - the module implementation file atrshmlog.c
 - the files in the impls directory
+- the files in the dbs directory
+- the fiels in the tests directory
 - the details dummy file atrshmlog_internal.c
 - the buffer converter atrshmlogconvert.c
 - the shared memory buffer creater atrshmlogcreate.c